BSUJonathanDunn/14.03-Lab-Final-Project/README.md

-# CS208-full-stack
+# CS208-full-stack - FINAL PROJECT README

-This is a full-stack application for CS208, built with Node.js, Express, and MariaDB (MySQL).
-It serves as a template for developing web applications using modern JavaScript practices.
-Please read the following instructions carefully because some of the setup only needs to be done once.
-If you are experiencing problems, please refer to the troubleshooting section before requesting assistance or rerunning the setup scripts.
+This is a modified version of the CS208 full stack application.
+Setup is basically the same, but no need to setup the initial databases.
+They are provided to you from the setup.js under the setup scripts.
+Follow instructions as given.

 # Database Setup

-To set up the database, run the `install_db.sh` script.
+First setup the databases with the`install_db.sh` script.
 This script will install MariaDB and start the server running.
 You only need to run this script once per Codespace.

 ```bash